ncatlab/nlab-content/pages/8/3/2/0/238/content.md

   * Responded to Toby at [[Lawvere-Tierney topology]].

-* [[Tim Porter]] I have added in a new entry on simplicial $T$-complexes which should help provide background for the still needed entry on complicial sets.
+* [[Tim Porter]] I have added in a new entry on the notion of a [[ simplicial T-complex]], which should help provide background for the still needed entry on complicial sets.

 * [[Todd Trimble]]: